Visiting our museum and archives

 You can read the museum and archives access policy, which sets out how we will make our collections accessible to a wide audience.

 Our enquiry service provides information about the history of the British Red Cross, including staff and volunteer records for the First and Second World Wars.

 For First World War personnel enquiries, you can search our online database.
-Please note that the database is temporarily unavailable until April 2018 due to work to upgrade the website.

 We don’t offer a research service, but we can provide advice on whether we have materials relevant to your enquiry.

 While we hold some materials relating to our prisoner of war support work, we don’t hold records of individual prisoners.
 These are held by the International Committee of the Red Cross in Geneva.